How To Gauge The Productivity Of Your Small Business With Reporting And Analysis

 Business KPIs in the Orderry Business Insights App

-On other devices, use the Dashboard to see all the crucial numbers at a glance.
+On other devices, use the Business Dashboard to see all the crucial numbers at a glance.
 Click on the Analytics icon in your Orderry account to analyze your metrics in five key areas: work order processing, sales, finances, employees, and company rating.

 Key Performance Indicators in the Orderry Dashboard